-Stephen Colbert Thinks George HW Bush's Funeral Actually Did Shade Trump — Just Not On Purpose
+Stephen Colbert Thinks Bush Sr.'s Funeral Made Trump Look Awful — But Not On Purpose

 On Wednesday night, late night host Stephen Colbert suggested George H.W.
 Bush's funeral shaded Trump in a totally indirect way.
 To be clear, none of the Bush family made an acknowledgement, direct or otherwise, about the current administration at any point during the day.
 Instead, they focused on celebrating the life and legacy of their beloved patriarch.
 But there was one point in the service that Colbert suggested made Trump look like a "bad president": the moment where a historian celebrated all of the good presidential qualities that Bush espoused.